lslumass/HyRes_GPU/README.md

 To convert atomistic model to HyRes model, please follow [README.md](at2hyres/README.md) in [at2hyres](at2hyres) for the step-by-step instructions.

+### LLPS system
+In the simulation of phase separation, there usually has several copies of protein.
+In this case, use [packmol](https://m3g.github.io/packmol/) or any other softwares to pack these copies into one box.
+And use monomer pdb file to create the psf file of the whole system ([details here](./generate_psf/README.md)).

 ## Prepare Hyres PSF

 We created a `psfgen_hyres.py` in the **generate_psf** folder to generate Hyres PSF for all kinds of scenarios.